Manuscript format: get your novel ready for submission

 Read the opening of A Kill in the Morning for free by clicking here or on the cover:

 Manuscript Formatting Template

 Click below to download a template including all the manuscript formatting mentioned above.

 I’m done formatting!
 What’s next?

-Good job – you have successfully negotiated the first hurdle towards getting out of the slush pile!
+Good job – you have successfully negotiated the first hurdle towards getting your book published!

-Before you send your perfectly formatted manuscript off to the literary agents or publishers you will also need:
+Before you send your perfectly formatted manuscript off to the literary agents or publishers, you’ll also need:

 - A covering letter that clearly explains your novel concept and summarises the plot into a short logline.